 As I plan for a new academic year, who do I imagine in my classes?
 As I engage students in discourse about the history of Christianity, the development of its theology, and the ethical issues of today’s world, who do I place at the center?
 As the US becomes enmeshed in presidential election politics and ongoing racial tensions, what image to we present as the archetypal American?

 I’m so grateful that I was brought to see the woman at the well as a metaphor of intentional displacement.
 Even in a religion that places a male Savior (Jesus) at its center, there are women who sit with him.
 Although they confound some of Jesus’ other followers by their presence, they remain meaningful conversation partners and witnesses to their faith.

 Elise M. Edwards, PhD is a Lecturer in Christian Ethics at Baylor University and a graduate of Claremont Graduate University.
 She is also a registered architect in the State of Florida.
 Her interdisciplinary work examines issues of civic engagement and how beliefs and commitments are expressed publicly.
 As a black feminist, she primarily focuses on cultural expressions by, for, and about women and marginalized communities.
 Follow her on twitter, google+ or academia.edu.

-Categories: Academics, Academy, Activism, Art, Bible, Black Feminism, Body, Christianity, Embodiment, Ethics, Feminism, Feminism and Religion, Gender, General, Jesus, Patriarchy, Race and Ethnicity, Spiritual Journey, Symbols, water, Women's Agency
+Categories: Academics, Academy, Activism, Art, Bible, Black Feminism, Body, Christianity, Embodiment, Ethics, Feminism, Feminism and Religion, Gender, General, Jesus, Patriarchy, Race and Ethnicity, Spiritual Journey, Symbols, Women's Agency